 Remembering the Guitar and Blues of Muddy Waters

-Before we start the article on the topic of Muddy Waters: The Father of Modern Chicago Blues listen to one of his best-known tunes King Bee while you read the story of Muddy Waters to this and other songs by the King Bee.
+Before we start the article on the topic of Muddy Waters: The Father of Modern Chicago Blues, listen to one of his best-known tunes, “King Bee,” while you read the story of the man who redefined the genre.
+Muddy’s influence acted as the foundation for the entire Chicago scene, paving the way for artists like Lonnie Brooks, who brought a unique Bayou-infused energy to the Windy City’s guitar landscape.

 The history of blues isn’t complete without the mention of Muddy Waters.
 Some might even call him the “father of modern Chicago blues”.
 Waters is the classic example of an all-round artist.
 The singer-songwriter was an incredible bandleader, performer, and guitarist who fused Delta blues with electric guitars, drums, and electric bass.
 His unique sound inspired musicians from different genres including blues, R&B, hard rock, folk, rock ‘n’ roll, folk, and even jazz.